 The knee is made of 3 bones: The thigh bone (femur), the shin bone (tibia) and the knee cap (patella, not pictured).
 The ACL is a ligament deep in the knee that attaches to the underside on the back of the femur and crosses diagonally through the knee joint to attach at the upper part of the tibia.
-The ACL is represented by the red line in the picture on the right.
+It is represented by the red line in the picture.